Gail Cobb: Early life and education

 As a child, Cobb attended Catholic elementary school and was described as an average, but creative and energetic student.
-Then, she attended Elliot Jr. High School, Eastern High School, and the now-defunct St. Cecilia's Academy.
+Then, she attended Elliot Jr. High School, Eastern High School, and St. Cecilia's Academy.
 Upon graduating St. Cecila's Academy in 1969, Cobb wanted to become a successful fashion designer.
-However, she had little means and knowledge on how to go about doing so and ended up becoming a long-distance operator at the Chesapeake and Potomac Telephone Company.
+However, she had little means and knowledge on how to go about doing so and ended up becoming a telephone operator.

 Personal life

-At the age of 19 yrs old, Cobb gave birth to a son, Damon Demetrius Cobb, on February 26, 1970.
+At the age of 19, Cobb gave birth to a son, Damon Demetrius Cobb, on February 26, 1970.
 Her son's father, whom Cobb had met and dated in high school, took no responsibility as a father.
 Cobb raised their son as a single parent.
 Damon Demetrius Cobb is currently serving a life sentence in prison at the Western Correctional Institution in Cumberland, Maryland, after being found guilty of first-degree murder in a 1992 killing.
-Cobb's parents stated in 1996, they believe his mother's murder (when Damon was 4 yrs. old) deeply influenced his life and led to his current legal predicament.
+Cobb's parents stated in 1996 that they believe his mother's murder (when Damon was 4) deeply influenced his life and led to his legal problems.

 Career

-In October 1973, Cobb applied to MPDC to become a federal police officer, much to the surprise of her family and friends.
-(MPDC became a non-federal local police department in late 1987) By that time, the federal government had lowered the mandatory height requirement for police officers to five feet, thus removing a barrier that blocked accepting women as police officers.
+In October 1973, Cobb applied to the Metropolitan Police Department of the District of Columbia to become a federal police officer.
+By that time, the federal government had lowered the mandatory height requirement for police officers to five feet, thus removing a barrier that blocked accepting women as police officers.
 Gail Cobb was five feet tall.
 She graduated with her 34-member Metropolitan Police Academy Class in April 1974, of which 13 police cadets were women.
 At the time, it was the largest graduating class of female police officers in the United States.
 Gail Cobb was well-liked by her trainers, who noted she was hard-working and committed to serving her community.
 She spent most of her patrol work on foot and volunteered for police training to get a motorcycle license, in addition to taking night classes to learn sign language.